-Complementary to the 3-D imaging in momentum space discussed in the previous section, are measurement of the transverse spatial parton distributions using the GPD framework.
-Experimentally, the exclusive sector is more complicated in the sense that one not only needs to detect and identify the leading meson (the one originating from the struck quark), but would like to use a suite of distinct channels, including both diffractive (no change in quantum numbers, e.g., DVCS, φ , J/ Ψ) and non-diffractive (with a change in quantum numbers, e.g., π , K, ρ^+) processes.
-The parton distributions in transverse impact parameter space, in two ranges of momentum fraction, are illustrated in Fig. 6.
+Measurements of the transverse spatial parton distributions, using the GPD framework, are complementary to the 3-D imaging in momentum space discussed in the previous section.
+Experimentally, the exclusive sector is more complicated in the sense that one not only needs to detect and identify the leading meson (which originates from the struck quark), but one would also like to use a suite of distinct channels, including both diffractive (no change in quantum numbers, e.g., DVCS, φ , J/ Ψ) and non-diffractive (with a change in quantum numbers, e.g., π , K, ρ^+) processes.
+Comparisons of parton distributions in transverse impact-parameter space are illustrated in Fig. 6.

-Fig. 6: A comparison between, for instance, DVCS and J/Ψ production can teach us about the relative quark and gluon radii of hadrons, while comparing pions and kaons (or appropriate non-diffractive vector meson channels) can tell us about the relative distributions of light and strange sea quarks.
+Figure 6: A comparison between, for instance, DVCS and J/Ψ production can teach us about the relative quark and gluon radii of hadrons, while a comparison between pions and kaons (or non-diffractive vector meson channels) can tell us about the relative distributions of light and strange sea quarks.

-Since decaying mesons split their momentum between the decay products, and often have a relatively narrow invariant mass (e.g., the φ), at any given c.m. energy they tend to pose a smaller challenge than long-lived pseudoscalars.
-But the latter are, on the other hand, mostly of interest for exploring the sea at value of x corresponding to the "pion cloud", and hence do not require the highest beam energies.
+Since decaying mesons split their momentum between the decay products, and often have a relatively narrow invariant mass (e.g., the φ), at any given c.m. energy they tend to pose less of a detection challenge than long-lived pseudoscalars.
+But the latter are, on the other hand, mostly of interest for exploring the sea at values of x corresponding to the "pion cloud", and hence do not require the highest beam energies.

-Another important difference is between light and heavy mesons, such as the J/ Ψ .
-The latter are always produced in small-size configurations, and thus do not rely on high Q^2 to ensure that factorization applies, and to be interpreted in terms of GPDs.
-However, since high- Q^2 production is associated with large meson angles in the lab frame, light mesons are a better illustration of the PID requirements for the central detector.
-Fig. 7 shows the angular distribution of exclusive light mesons at several CM collision energies and with a high Q^2 (> 10 GeV2) selection cut.
+There is also an important difference between light and heavy mesons (such as the J/ Ψ).
+The latter are always produced in small-size configurations, and thus do not rely on high Q^2 to ensure that factorization applies, enabling an interpretation in terms of GPDs.
+However, since high- Q^2 production is associated with large meson angles in the lab frame, light mesons are a good illustration of the PID requirements for the central detector.
+Figure 7 shows the angular distribution of exclusive light mesons at several c.m. collision energies, all with a high Q^2 (> 10 GeV2) cut applied.

-Fig. 7: Exclusive pion production at $Q^2 > 10 \text{ GeV}^2$ for three kinematics: 4 on 30, 5 on 50, and 10 on 50 GeV.
+Figure 7: Exclusive pion production at $Q^2 > 10 \text{ GeV}^2$ for three kinematics: 4 on 30, 5 on 50, and 10 on 50 GeV.
 As indicated by the horizontal lines, π/K identification up to 4 GeV/c is sufficient at the lowest c.m. energies, but quickly becomes inadequate as the energy increases.

 A momentum coverage up to 4 GeV/c (state-of-the-art DIRC) is only adequate for the very lowest values of s.
-Increasing this value to 6 GeV/c ("Super-DIRC" limit) would provide full coverage up to s = 2000 GeV2, if the collision kinematics are reasonably symmetric, and partial coverage for higher energies.
-A limit at 9 GeV/c (suplementary low-threshold Cherenkov), would give good coverage for proton energies approaching 100 GeV, at which point the cross section for non-diffractive channels would in any case be very small.
+Increasing this value to 6 GeV/c (the "Super-DIRC" limit) would provide full coverage up to $s = 2000 \text{ GeV}^2$, if the collision kinematics is reasonably symmetric, and partial coverage for higher energies.
+Pushing this limit to 9 GeV/c (using a supplementary low-threshold Cherenkov detector), would give good coverage for proton energies approaching 100 GeV, at which point the cross section for non-diffractive channels would in any case become very small.

-$1.3 \text{ e/}\pi$ and p/K identification
+1.3 e/π and p/K identification